BPChain/scenario-orchestration-service/README.md

 <br/> Do this before running ```pip install -r requirements.txt```
 <br /> import and use `orchestrate(port: int, slave_class: Type[AbstractSlave],
 setup=AbstractSetup()):` to run the service.
 You need to pass a Slave class which encapsulates the communication with the slaves.
-You can pass a setup class that sets up things on the blockchain or prepares slaves if necessary.
+You can pass a setup object that sets up things on the blockchain or prepares slaves if necessary.